About

 Easy Pork Ramen - Thinly sliced, perfectly cooked, juicy pork tenderloin and an egg with a gloriously runny egg yolk, crunchy Asian greens, and flavorful mushrooms, all swimming in a scrumptious and flavor-packed ramen noodle broth.
 All in less than 30 minutes!

-Lately, my dinner preparations have taken a hit because I’ve been insanely busy with my cookbook that I’ve been working on, so there’s been an even bigger emphasis on easy dinners.
+Lately, my dinner preparations have taken a hit because I’ve been super busy with my flavor bender cake cookbook that I’ve been working on, so there’s been an even bigger emphasis on easy dinners.

 Easy Pork Ramen - Marinated meat makes the meal easier to put together